-Apex Social Club is a high-end lounge and nightclub featuring top 40 and hip-hop music.
+Apex Social Club is a small, high-end nightclub featuring top 40 and hip-hop music.
 You won’t just catch your typical DJ sets here though.
 You’ll hear sounds that they don’t play at any other club in Vegas.

 And similar to Drai’s Nightclub, Apex will feature live performances too – including surprise visits (ahem Rick Ross) that the club may hint at on their social media accounts.
 (Best you get to following so you don’t miss out!)

-Now I know a lot of venues in town say they have the best view, but nothing comes close to Apex Social Club’s 360-degree panoramic view.
+Now I know a lot of venues in town say they have the best view, but few places come close to Apex Social Club’s 360-degree panoramic view.
 In fact, if you only head here for the Instagram-worthy skyline, it’s well worth it.
 And, you can take in the scenery from both inside the club or outside on the patio.

-At 10:30 pm, the lounge transitions into a nightclub with the DJ booth situated in the middle of the club.
+Additionally, the DJ booth is situated in the middle of the club – so whether you’re on the outside patio or in the “main room” you’ll feel like you’re in the party.
 There’s no designated dance floor at Apex either which is pretty cool because you can dance anywhere you want.

 Who Should Go

-Bachelor Parties: During the first few weeks of Apex’s grand opening celebration, bachelor parties need to put Apex at the top of their list.
-Here’s why – Apex is hiring atmosphere models on the weekends.
-I’m talking 80 to 100 gorgeous models a night.
-And these ladies aren’t just staying for their allotted time and then leaving.
-Many of them are enjoying the social club and the people they’re meeting so much that they’re staying until closing.
+Bachelor Parties: On some weekends, Apex hires atmosphere models.
+I’m talking 80 to 100 gorgeous ladies.
+And these women aren’t just staying for their allotted time and then leaving.
+Many of them are enjoying the social club and the people they’re meeting so much that they’re around until closing.